boussadjra/blue-landing-page/README.md

-# blue-landing-page
+# Blue landing page
-Creation of landing page using some of css tricks like clip-path, flex and grid layouts
+Creation of a landing page using some of css tricks like clip-path, flex and grid layouts.